-The following environmental and social characteristics were promoted by the Financial product during the reporting period:
+The following environmental and social characteristics were promoted by the Sub-Fund during the reporting period:

-- Adherence of investee companies to internationally recognised standards related to human rights, labour rights, the environment, and anti-corruption. - Limiting the significant negative impact related to the use of controversial weapons.
+- Adherence of investee companies to internationally recognised standards related to human rights, labour rights, the environment, and anti-corruption. - Limiting the significant negative impact related to the use of controversial weapons. - Limiting investments in sovereigns that are subject to EU arms embargoes; - Making a minimum proportion of sustainable investments in accordance with Kredietrust's proprietary sustainable investment framework.

-To do this, the Financial product applied the following binding elements as defined in the investment process:
+To do this, the Sub-Fund applied the following binding elements as defined in the investment process: